pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - Refine based on feedback
 - Publish updated version

-Publish a Dynasty Behavioral Codex with explicit "always/never" statements for key contexts (meetings, documentation, conflict).
+Publish a Legacy Behavioral Codex with explicit "always/never" statements for key contexts (meetings, documentation, conflict).
 Enforcement follows a lightweight triage protocol that is fair, transparent, progressive, compassionate, and data-driven.

 ### 27.1.4 Communication Culture